Mass anti-Kremlin rallies grip Russia's Far East - France 24

 Authorities say at least 10,000 people took part in previous demonstrations on July 11 and July 18, though some local media and opposition figures put the figure at 35,000 to 50,000 people or more.

-Journalists reporting from the town seven time zones east of Mosocw said Saturday's rally was the lagrest since the demonstrations began this month.
+Journalists reporting from the town seven time zones east of Moscow said Saturday's rally was the largest since the demonstrations began this month.

-On Monday, President Vladimir Putin officially fired Furgal, 50, and appointed a lawmaker from the same nationalist LDPR party, Mikhail Degtyarev, as his acting replacement.
+On Monday, Putin officially fired Furgal, 50, and appointed a lawmaker from the same nationalist LDPR party, Mikhail Degtyarev, as his acting replacement.

 The move was met with by anger from Khabarovsk residents who said the 39-year-old outsider lacked experience and had no connection to the region.